creditkarma/thrift-server/packages/vault-client/README.md

 The namespace option is a string path that will be appended to all keys for both get and set methods.

+The requestOptions are default options passed to the underlying Request library.
+The options can be overriden on a per-request basis by passing an optional final parameter to any of the service or client methods.

 When a secret is written to Vault the vaule you set will be wrapped in an object of this form:

 ```typescript